exoplatform/exo-documentation/docs/Administration.rst

 .. note:: You can perform this action only when you are a member of the ``/platform/administrators`` group.

-1. Click |image181| Portal Sites on the top navigation bar, then click Add New Site in the Manage Sites page;
+1. Click |image181| --> Portal --> Sites Management on side navigation bar, then click Add New Site in the Manage Sites page;

    Or, click EditSiteAdd Site.